 More detailed information on the PAYE system can also be found on Revenue’s website.

-All three tax bases make use of an employee’s tax credits and standard rate cut-off points.
+The tax bases make use of an employee’s tax credits and standard rate cut-off points.
 The tax rate applicable is determined by an employee’s cut-off point, and their overall liability is reduced by their tax credits.

 Revenue determines an employee’s cut-off points and tax credits based on their personal circumstances and reflects this information in the employee’s RPN.
 If an RPN for a new employee has not yet been received, PAYE for the employee should be calculated on the emergency basis.